AdobeDocs/campaign.en/help/automation/campaign-opt/apply-rules.md

 ## Apply a typology to a delivery {#apply-a-typology-to-a-delivery}

-In order to apply the typology rules you created, you need to associate it to a typology and then reference this typology in your delivery.
-To do this:
+To apply the typology rules you created, associate it to a typology, and then reference this typology in your delivery.

+To do this, follow the steps below:

 1. Create a campaign typology.